chetmurthy/sandbox-public/jcf/bcr.md

 One often sees teachers who categorically refuse to use `break` and `continue`, not to speak of exiting a loop with a `return`.
 This is a shame, and I will argue in favor of these three constructions.

-Everything I'm going to say below applies equally to exiting a loop with `break`, using `continue`, or the early exit of a function with `return` (including from inside a loop).
+Everything I'm going to say below applies equally to exiting a loop with `break`, using `continue`, as well as the early exit of a function with `return` (including from inside a loop).

 1. When we use a language, and especially when we teach it, it must be done **idiomatically**.
-We do our students ill-service, when we fail to teach them idiomatic usage: both because it is what they'll find in the standard library (and in code written by others) and because it's probably what is compiled most efficiently (otherwise, it wouldn't be idiomatic).
+We serve our students poorly, when we fail to teach them idiomatic usage: both because it is what they'll find in the standard library (and in code written by others) and because it's probably what is compiled most efficiently (otherwise, it wouldn't be idiomatic).

 2. To do without `break/continue/return` when writing loops requires **contortions**, usually based on Boolean variables, which

 	* obscures the code for the programmer as well as the reader

 	* greatly increases the risk of error

    Beyond these two phenomena, the code is generally longer, which is also unfortunate.